 If you want engaged listeners you have to create engaging podcast content – the type of content they can’t wait to get more of.
 Check out our 13 tips to refine your episodes and start building the right kind of audience.

-Whenever you create a podcast episode, it’s important to ask yourself if it’s right for your audience.
+Once you have some ideas on paper, go through each one and ask yourself if the content focuses on your listeners’ needs.
 Will it add value to their life?
 Will it make them a better person in some way?
 Will they sit and listen to the entire episode?
 Is this the content they’re craving?

 Stories are powerful ways to connect with your audience.
 They create neurological responses in our brains that help us focus and empathize with the storyteller.
 Researchers at Stanford learned that people are also able to remember stories better than other kinds of information.